+In Table 2 the lower limit of the first angular region W1 is min = 15.85(D/)−0.6 or 118(D/)−1.06 degrees, whichever is greater;

-2 that when the number of side-lobe peak samples is less than 10 in the specified angular regions side-lobelevels be evaluated followingthemethodgiven below.
-The earth-station antenna is judged to meet the specification if, as shown in Fig. 2, the sum of the angular widths i occupied by those side-lobe peaks exceeding the referencediagramis not greater than 10% of the total sampled window angular width
+4 that when the number of side-lobe peak samples is less than 10 in the specified angular regions of the same measured plane, side-lobe peak samples should be statistically processed through the following method .
+The percentage (X%) of side-lobe peaks of the earth-station antenna that do not comply with the reference pattern shall be obtained by comparing the sum of the angular widths i occupied by those side-lobe peaks exceeding the reference pattern with the total sampled window angular width W, as shown in Figure 2:

+Figure 1

+Example of distribution of side-lobe peaks

+Figure 2

+Angular width of side-lobe peaks exceeding the reference pattern

+5 that the following Note should be regarded as part of this Recommendation:

+NOTE 1 – Allowing a certain percentage of side-lobe peaks to exceed a given reference antenna pattern may result in actual interference being greater than expected.

 Attachment 2 Determination of an appropriate angular measurement resolution

 Borrowing from the same reasoning used for establishing a simulation time increment in Recommendation ITU-R S.1325 for determining statistics of short-term interference, a desirable angular measurement resolution will ensure that there can be at least 5 measurements between antenna nulls.
 The theoretical angular separation between antenna nulls can be determined as a function of antenna size (D/).
 The antenna main beam and side-lobes of a parabolic reflector type antenna can be modelled using the following formula taken from Recommendation ITU-R S.1857.